USA

 Nodes (Network Flow)

-NITHIN taught 21 days ago
+NITHIN taught about 1 month ago

 Nithin and TejuAsh dedicated their calculus lesson to mastering six integration problems, specifically employing partial fraction decomposition.
 TejuAsh and Nithin focused on the technique of decomposing rational functions into simpler fractions before integrating them.
 The lesson provided step-by-step solutions and thorough explanations of the decomposition process.